cstjean/ClobberingReload.jl/README.md

 `sinclude("foo.jl")` runs `include("foo.jl")`, but does not output the usual redefinition warnings.

-`scrub_stderr` allows for scrubbing arbitrary warnings.
+`scrub_stderr` can scrub arbitrary warnings using regexes.
 See its docstring for details.

 ## How `creload` works